NickG-Math/Mackey/Doc.md

  \section intro Introduction
 This is a C++ header only library devoted to numerically computing the \f$RO(G)\f$ homology of a point.
 You can find the GitHub repository <a href="https://github.com/NickG-Math/Mackey">here</a>.

-For a quick demonstration in the case of \f$G=C_4\f$ you can use one of the available binaries <a href="https://github.com/NickG-Math/Mackey/tree/master/bin">here</a>.
+For a quick demonstration in the case of \f$G=C_4\f$, use one of the available binaries <a href="https://github.com/NickG-Math/Mackey/tree/master/bin">here</a>.

 \section req Requirements
  * C++17.
  * <a href=" http://eigen.tuxfamily.org/index.php?title=Main_Page">Eigen</a>, a header only library for matrix manipulation.
-I've tested the code with Eigen 3.3.7 though newer versions shouldn't break compatibility.
+ The code has been tested with Eigen 3.3.7 though newer versions shouldn't break compatibility.

 Optionally:
- * For serialization there is integrated support of the <a href="https://uscilab.github.io/cereal">cereal</a> library.
+ * For serialization we have integrated support for the <a href="https://uscilab.github.io/cereal">cereal</a> library.
- * To draw the multiplication graphs you can use <a href="https://www.graphviz.org">Graphviz</a>.
+ * To draw the multiplication graphs use <a href="https://www.graphviz.org">Graphviz</a>.

 \section install Installation

-* To install simply clone/download the <a href="https://github.com/NickG-Math/Mackey">repository</a> and include it in your path.
+* To install simply clone/download the <a href="https://github.com/NickG-Math/Mackey">repository</a> and include the folder called "source" in your path.
 You will also need to include Eigen and, if serialization is desired, cereal.

 * See the page \ref use for a tutorial on using the library.

 * As for compiler support, the latest version of the code is always tested with the latest stable versions of Clang (Linux) and MSVC (Windows).
 Much less frequently, testing is performed with GCC (Linux), Clang on MacOS and the Intel Compiler (Linux and Windows).
 Remember to use the option ```-std=c++17```.
 For more information on compiler options, see the \ref perf page.

 \section status Current Status

 * The project is almost complete for \f$G\f$ a cyclic group of prime power order.
-The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to actual representations; we call these "standard chains".
+The only input that's needed are the equivariant chains at the bottom level for the spheres corresponding to actual (as opposed to virtual) representations; we call these "standard chains".
 The standard chains can be easily computed from geometric equivariant decompositions by hand, and then fed into the program as explained in \ref how.
 We have implemented this for all groups \f$G=C_{2^n}\f$.

-* What hasn't been implemented for prime-power cyclic groups are Frobenius relations:
-The multiplicative structure is computed levelwise, but this could be done more effectively using the Frobenius relations.
+* Frobenius relations are yet to be implemented: The multiplicative structure is computed levelwise, but this could be done more effectively using the Frobenius relations.

 * For general cyclic groups a few aspects that involve transferring need reworking.
 The problem is that non prime-power cyclic groups the diagram of subgroups is not a vertical tower but a somewhat more complicated diagram, so care has to be taken to account for all these extra transfers and restrictions.
 Ultimately this is the only part that needs changing.

 * The bulletpoint above also applies to general finite abelian groups.
 We also need to specify the order of the elements of the group and how they relate to the subgroup diagram to form our equivariant bases.

-* For non abelian groups we have the added complication of needing the real representation theory of our group.
-And of course we need the standard chains for these groups as well.
+* For non abelian groups, the real representation theory of the group would also be needed together with the standard chains.

-* For non constant coefficients a lot more things start to break, as transferring becomes more complicated when non cyclic modules are involved in the free Mackey functors.
+* Non constant coefficients are not supported (transferring becomes more complicated when non cyclic modules are involved in the free Mackey functors).

 \section doc Documentation